IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

 | Name | Description |
 | :--- | :--- |
 | `load_balancer_ip` | The public IP address of the load balancer.<br/>You can use this value to [perform the health check](#health-checkterraform-template) or to configure the DNS. |

-#### Terraform Template&#8212;Changing the Load Balancer to HTTPS

-If you want to change the load balancer from HTTP to HTTPS, which is highly recommended, follow these steps:

-1. Provide your certificate via Terraform, following the instructions on the Terraform [google_compute_ssl_certificate](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_ssl_certificate.html) documentation page. (**GWH_YS72 Thomas said: "It looks like the mechanism has changed, so I don't think we need a link to that document, but Yi should have the final say on that one" please let me know. / Yi said: "Don't need the whole section "Terraform Template—Changing the Load Balancer to HTTPS" now.
-If they want they could set ssl input to true and provide cert infos as input. / Gen said: "querying this.
-Maybe it could be discussed elsewhere -- your call -- but if I take it out we don't have any info at all about setting to HTTPS -- which we are strongly recommending.
-My suggestion is we add it in Provide Input Values section, as a new Step 3, Set Load Balancer to HTTPS.
-Then the additional input parameters would be step 4.
-LMK what you think.
-But I don't think we should just remove it.
-Not making this change for now."**)

-2. Add the following additional input parameters in the `terraform.tfvars` file:

-   - `ssl`: set to `true`.
-   - `certificate`: The contents of the certificate.
-   - `private_key`: The contents of the private SSL key.

-For parameter details, see [Input Parameters and Values](#input-parameters-and-values).

 ### Deploy&#8212;gcloud CLI